nanowireUK/azure-iot-walkthroughs/sql-edge-grafana/sql-edge-grafana.md

 [todo]

 The [deployment manifest](./deployment.manifest.json) can be deployed directly to the IoT Edge device using the `az iot` CLI or via Visual Studio Code and the IoT Edge extension.

+`az iot edge set-modules -k deployment.manifest.json -d <Target Device ID> -n <IoT Hub Name> --subscription <Subscription Name or ID>`

+You can optionally modifify the manifest to specify your own SQL password which is highly recommended.

 ## The Simulated Temperature Sensor